oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ]

-If the timestamp of the initial release date was set incorrectly, it MUST be corrected.
-This change MUST be tracked with a new entry in the revision history.
+If the timestamp of the initial release date was set incorrectly, it SHALL be corrected.
+This change SHALL be tracked with a new entry in the revision history.

 ===== Document Property - Tracking - Revision History